 When PI is understated, the PI value is lower than the physical stockholding.
 Understated PI can result in stores ordering more stock than is required, which has numerous consequences.
 With just-in-time supply chains, replenishment staff have two choices when faced with excess inventory.
 First, this stock can be forced onto the shelves, probably using space behind adjacent products, or second, cases are put on a returns cage for storage in the warehouse.

-The significant impacts of understated PI are the risk of waste, labour inefficiencies and unnecessary capital tied up in inventory.
-If staff find the stock in time, using Intelligent algorithms to optimise a price markdown mitigates the loss, but doesn't eradicate it.
+The significant impacts of understated PI are the risk of waste, labor inefficiencies, and unnecessary capital tied up in inventory.
+If staff find the stock in time, using Intelligent algorithms to optimize a price markdown mitigates the loss, but does not eradicate it.
 Shrinkage is also at risk of increasing in overstock situations.
 Under-counting stock can create paper losses, and high stockholding increases the opportunity of more significant losses from theft, particularly for valuable items.

 The analysis above shows that inaccurate PI in either direction is bad for the efficiency and effectiveness of the whole retail operation.
 Getting the basics right is key - such as training employees on the importance of their role in ensuring PI accuracy.
-However, even the most trained and diligent workforce make mistakes, and cyclical count routines don’t pick up these mistakes or mis-deliveries quickly.
-Furthermore, cyclical counting is necessarily limited in scale are carried out less frequently due to pressures on payroll costs.
+However, even the most trained and diligent workforce make mistakes, and cyclical count routines do not pick up these mistakes or mis-deliveries quickly.
+Furthermore, cyclical counting is necessarily limited in scale and is carried out less frequently due to pressures on payroll costs.